-Obtaining Forms Statewide and state district candidates are required to file their reporting forms electronically.
-The on-line service is available on the Commissioner of Political Practices' website www.politicalpractices.mt.gov .
+All candidates are required to file their reporting forms electronically.
+The on-line service is available on the Commissioner of Political Practices' website www.politicalpractices.mt.gov.
 (CERS) The Campaign Electronic Reporting Service can be accessed from the homepage.
 The website also offers guidance for electronic reporting.
 The friendly staff is always available to answer questions and assist in navigating these services.
 On-line training videos are available to assist in navigating you through the online reporting steps.

-A candidate may obtain a Statement of Candidate (C-1 or C-1-A) form from the office or website of the Commissioner of Political Practices or from a county Puginaga Digalaguna election administrator.
-Candidate Campaign Finance Report forms and other reporting forms may also be accessed on the Commissioner's website.
-Business Disclosure Statement (Form D-1) All state district, including district court judges, and statewide, including Supreme Court Justice, candidates are required to file a Business Disclosure Statement (Form D-1) with the COPP within 5 days of official filing with the Secretary of State as a candidate or appointment to office.
-Who must file Candidate Campaign Finance Reports The campaign finance report filing requirements of MCA Title 13, chapter 37, apply to all candidates with the exception of county, municipal, and school candidates spending less than \$500 in all elections in a campaign, 13-37-226 (4), MCA; see also page 25 of this manual.
-All other candidates must file periodic reports disclosing campaign contributions and expenditures as well as other information required by law, 13-37-229 and 230, MCA.
+All state district, including district court judges, and statewide, including Supreme Court Justice, candidates are required to file a Business Disclosure Statement (Form D-1) with the COPP within 5 days of official filing with the Secretary of State as a candidate or appointment to office.
+The campaign finance report filing requirements of MCA Title 13, chapter 37, apply to all candidates, with the exception of county, municipal, and school candidates spending less than \$500 in all elections in a campaign, 13-37-226 (4), MCA.
+Candidates for defined special district offices are also exempt from filing, 13-37-206, MCA.
+All other candidates must file periodic reports disclosing campaign contributions and expenditures as well as other information required by law, 13-37-229, MCA.

 A candidate uses Form C-5, Candidate Campaign Finance Report, to report their campaign's financial activities.
-A candidate also uses a special notice (Form C-7) for large contributions received close to Election Day.
-See pages 25 through 31 of this manual.
-Report periods and due dates The time periods covered by reports as well as the due dates for filing vary, depending upon whether a campaign is statewide, state district, or local, 13-37-226 and 13-37-228, MCA.
-For clarification, a specific calendar of reporting periods with due dates is developed for each category of campaign prior to the election cycle.
-Reporting calendars are available at politicalpractices.mt.gov .
+A candidate also uses a special notice (Form C-7 & C-7E) for large contributions received and expenditures made, close to Election Day.

+See 13-37-226, MCA for candidate reporting calendars and 13-37-228, MCA for the time period covered by reports.
+This information is also available on the COPP's website, under the Reporting Calendars section.

-Failure to file statements/reports Please note, in addition to the regularly scheduled reports that are due, contributions and/or expenditures that are received close to an election have additional reporting obligations that are triggered by the campaign itself.
-See 13-37- 226 (1)(d), (2)(d), (3)(d), (4) and (5)(b).
-If a candidate fails to file statements and reports as required by law, the candidate's name "may not be printed on the official ballot for an election," 13-37- 126(1), MCA.
+Please note, in addition to the regularly scheduled reports that are due, contributions and/or expenditures that are received close to an election have additional reporting obligations, that are triggered by the campaign itself.
+See 13-37-226 (1)(c) and (d), MCA.

+If a candidate fails to file statements and reports as required by law, the candidate's name "may not be printed on the official ballot for an election," 13-37-126(1), MCA.
 Further, even if elected, a candidate will not receive a certificate of election unless the statements and reports have been properly and timely filed.
 Without a certificate of election, an individual may not assume the powers and duties of office, 13-37-127, MCA.

-Closing Reports Closing reports must be filed when all debts and obligations are satisfied and no further campaign activity is anticipated following an election.
+Closing reports must be filed when all debts and obligations are satisfied, and no further campaign activity is anticipated following an election.
 Some campaigns have continued to make expenditures after the election that are not campaign related.
 This is not allowable.
-If all of the debts and obligations of the campaign have been met, the closing report has been submitted and there is still a balance in the campaign account the campaign has several options to choose from to dispose of the surplus funds or property: If your campaign was successful then you can establish a constituent services account.
+If all debts and obligations of the campaign have been met, the closing report has been submitted and there is still a balance in the campaign account the campaign has several options to choose from to dispose of the surplus funds or property:

+1. If your campaign was successful, then you can establish a constituent services account.
 Constituent services accounts require some reporting as well.
 For more information on reporting requirements for constituent services accounts see Administrative Rules of Montana 44.11.703 - 44.11.711.
 Some helpful guidance is also available on the COPP website.

-Surplus campaign funds can be returned to the contributors, so long as the refunds will not violate the personal benefit or campaign contribution limitations in 13-37-240 and 13-37-402, MCA.
+- 2. Surplus campaign funds can be returned to the contributors, so long as the refunds will not violate the personal benefit or campaign contribution limitations in 13-37-240 and 13-37-402, MCA. - 3.
 Donate the funds to any organization or entity, so long as the donation does not violate the personal benefit provisions.